 From two small paddocks and a polytunnel the sites will be developed into a training centre for would-be small-scale farmers and a supplier of local organic produce.
 Over time, our vision is to support the education and training needed for a ring of farms and associated food processing in North Lancashire.

 We have set up a small society lottery fundraising scheme to raise money for the project and engage a wider community around the issues that the project stands for.

 The site (in combination, we hope, with other sites around the city) will both act as an exemplar small growing business and host the FarmStart training programme which will cover business as well as horticultural skills.

 Our FarmStart programme is a year-long scheme, beginning each Spring.
 It aims to enable future growers to learn both business and horticulture skills needed to run a small-scale growing enterprise, and to help overcome some of the barriers to accessing land and markets.

 The curriculum is delivered through specialist classroom sessions, on-the-job training (2 days a week), mentoring and farm visits to other local projects.

 The focus is on growing at commercial scale and on commercial terms, using organic, regenerative principles, and building a resilient local food production and distribution system within north Lancashire.

-You can meet our 2021 FarmStart trainees through our News page below.
+You can meet our current and former FarmStart trainees below in the News section.